alainravet/fail_fast/README.markdown

     |  * fail                                                                       a custom failure message
     +------------------------------------------------------------------------------------------

-### Case 3 : print an additional custom message if errors were detected
+### Example 3 : print an additional custom message if errors were detected

 	...	# code like in the cases above.